typerhack/css_mern/readme.md

 This package helps us to change the color of the text in the console.

 ## Learn more about create-react-app : https://create-react-app.dev/

+## Read more about adding sass to react: https://create-react-app.dev/docs/adding-a-sass-stylesheet/